Next Step Clinic for Hepatitis C

 - At your first visit, we will review your health history and perform any additional lab work you may need.

 - You will meet with a MAHEC provider, pharmacist, and case manager to ensure we can address your specific health needs.

 - At subsequent visits, we will prescribe medication to treat hepatitis C and will monitor your progress; we can help you arrange pharmacy pick up or delivery.

-- You will come in for lab work approximately 4 weeks after starting your medication and 12 weeks after finishing it.
+- You will come in for lab work 12 weeks after completing your treatment.

 Insurance and financial assistance are available